analytics-club-iitm/Paper-Archive/Papers/Policy Gradient Methods for Reinforcement Learning with Function Approximation/Policy Gradient Methods for Reinforcement Learning with Function Approximation.md

 ## Summary

-Initially , function approximators like neural networks were used in value based methods, using which an optimal value function is obtained(as function of states), from which the optimal policy is derived.
+Function approximation is essential to reinforcement learning, but the standard approach of approximating a value function and determining a policy from it has so far proven theoretically intractable.

+The limitations with the above methods are
-But the above method has limitations , firstly , the policy that is obtained is a deterministic policy whereas in most cases , the policy needed is a stochastic one.
+Firstly , the policy that is obtained is a deterministic policy whereas in most cases , the policy needed is a stochastic one.

 Secondly , an arbitary small change in the estimated value of an action can cause the action to be or not be selected.Such discontinous changes pose as an obstacle  for establishing convergence assurances.